Philosophy, Politics and Economics

 - To provide you with background knowledge about the different PPE disciplines.

-Both thematic courses already adopt a multi-disciplinary approach, offering insights from more than one PPE discipline.
+Both thematic courses already adopt a multi-disciplinary approach, covering contributions from more than one PPE discipline.

 “Democracy: Historical Perspectives and Philosophical Arguments” explores the historical emergence and philosophical merits of the key ideas, such as freedom, equality and self-government, that underpin democratic societies.
 It kicks off the PPE Minor by introducing students to the core methods and assumptions of the disciplines of (political) history and (political) philosophy.